Petition placed in Islamabad HC against Imran Khan posts on x - ExBulletin

 Petition placed in Islamabad HC against Imran Khan posts on x

 An individual named Ghumlam Murtaza Khan filed the request in court through the lawyer for the lawyer Zafarullah Khan.
-In the petition, Khan mentioned that the sharing of “provocative and malicious” content of the social media platform of a condemned prisoner is illegal and contrary to the rules of the prison, Pakistan Daily Dawn reported.
+In the petition, Khan mentioned that the sharing of the “provocative and malicious” content of the sentenced social media platform is illegal and contrary to prison rules, Pakistan Daily Dawn reported.

 The petitioner urged the court to order the National Cybercrime Investigation Agency and Pakistan Telecommunication Authority (PTA) to conduct an in-depth investigation to determine who shared positions on Pakistan Tehreek-E-insaf (PTI), the founder Imran Khan, while staying in prison.
 He also asked for the Court block and delete such content from social media platforms.